ElegantJello/AIBattleshipGame/README.md

-# BattleshipGameAI
+# AI Battleship Game

 ## Project Overview

-This game was written for a Java programming assignment.
+This game was written for a Java programming assignment, using OOP principles.
 The project was developed between November 2021 and December 2021.
-It is written in Java, using OOP principles.

 ## Description